arvimal/Python-Back-to-basics/README.md

 In [15]: type(int)
 Out[15]: type

+In [16]: help(int)
+Help on class int in module builtins:

+class int(object)
+ |  int(x=0) -> integer
+ |  int(x, base=10) -> integer
+ |
+ |  Convert a number or string to an integer, or return 0 if no arguments
+ |  are given.
+If x is a number, return x.__int__().
+For floating point
+ |  numbers, this truncates towards zero.
+ |
+ |  If x is not a number or if base is given, then x must be a string,
+ |  bytes, or bytearray instance representing an integer literal in the
+ |  given base.
+The literal can be preceded by '+' or '-' and be surrounded
+ |  by whitespace.
+The base defaults to 10.
+Valid bases are 0 and 2-36.
+ |  Base 0 means to interpret the base from the string as an integer literal.
+ |  >>> int('0b100', base=0)
+ |  4
 ```

-**Ans:** When the python interpreter runs the `type()` function on a variable or a builtin, it's doing the following:
+When the python interpreter calls the `type()` function on a variable or a builtin, it does the following:

-1. The type function follows the variable name or builtin name to the actual object.
+1. The `type()` function follows the variable name or builtin name to the actual object in memory.
 2. It reads the object metadata and calls the magic method `__class__` on it.

-But if you run `type()` on an inbuilt function such as `int`,  it returns `type` which means it's a base type.
+3. This prints the type of the class from which the object was created, which is of course, the class of the object as well.

 > In the example above, the integer `1` is an instance of the inbuilt type `int`.